Optimal Complexity and Certification of Bregman First-Order Methods: Computer-aided performance analyses of Bregman first-order methods

-Recall that we write $\mathcal{B}_L(C)$ the set of function pairs $(f,h)$ satisfying Assumption~\ref{assumption_bpg}, such that $Lh - f$ is convex on a convex set $C$.
-For simplicity, we first focus on the case where functions have full domain, i.e. $C=\reals^n$ for some $n \geq 1$.
+Recall that we write $\mathcal{B}_L(C)$ for the set of function pairs $(f,h)$ satisfying Assumption~\ref{assumption_bpg}, such that $Lh - f$ is convex on a convex set $C$.
+For simplicity, we first focus on the case when functions have full domain, i.e., $C=\reals^n$ for some $n \geq 1$.
 In this setting, the set $\mathcal{B}_L(\reals^n)$ can be rewritten as

-since all constraints in Assumption~\ref{assumption_bpg} about the domains of $f$ and $h$ become unnecessary.
+since all constraints in Assumption~\ref{assumption_bpg} about the domains of $f$ and $h$ become irrelevant.
 The general case when $C$ is a convex subset of $\reals^n$ can be treated along the same approach.
 In fact, from the perspective of performance estimation, we can show that every problem in $\bl(C)$ can be reduced to some problem in $\bl(\reals^n)$ with equivalent convergence rate (see Appendix~\ref{a:domh} for details).